 Mina earned her Master’s Degree in Public Administration from Seattle University.
 She plans to use this education to work to empower others, inside and outside of the workplace.
-Outside of work, Mina serves as the Chair for the University of Washington Bothell Alumni Council, where she works closely with alumni, faculty, and students to plan, coordinate, and promote events to help raise money for student scholarships, wherein lies her true passion.
+Outside of work, Mina serves as the Chair for the UW Bothell Alumni Council, where she works closely with alumni, faculty and students to plan, coordinate and promote events to help raise money for student scholarships, wherein lies her true passion.
 Recently hosted Alumni Events hosted include The Empowerment Project film screening, followed by a panel discussion with women leaders associated with UW Bothell; and project management of the annual Husky 5K.

 Mina’s love for UW Bothell and passion for women’s development brings much excitement to her role on the Executive Leadership Certificate Program for Women, Inclusion and Diversity Advisory Board.